opendatacube/datacube-core/docs/dev/architecture/intro.rst

 Exploratory Data Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+Allows interactive analysis of data, such as through a Jupyter Notebook.

 Cloud-based Services
 ~~~~~~~~~~~~~~~~~~~~
+Using ODC to serve WMS (Web Map Service), WCS (Web Coverage Service), or custom tools (such as polygon drill time series analysis.

 Standalone Applications
 ~~~~~~~~~~~~~~~~~~~~~~~
-Running environmental analysis applications on a laptop, suitable for field work or outreach to a developing region.
+Running environmental analysis applications on a laptop, suitable for field work, or outreach to a developing region.

 Assumptions and Design Constraints
 ----------------------------------